IvoJJ/aGis-2021-2022/content/post/2022-01-18-lidar-metrics-for-forest-microclimate/index.md

 **The calculated metrics and indices are:**

-- Standard deviation (SD) & Maximum, Minimum of the First Returns:
+- Standard deviation (SD) & Maximum, Minimum of the First Returns
 - Leaf Area Density (LAD) and Shannon Index of the LAD
 - Canopy Height Model & Normalized Parameters
 - Digital Terrain Model